 After Completion: The Later Letters of Charles Olson and Frances Boldereff

-Designer: Cape Ann Museum Shop
+Vendor: Cape Ann Museum Store

 Softcover, 293 pages.

-Modern American poet Charles Olson had many correspondences over the years, but Frances Boldereff, a book designer and typographer, James Joyce scholar, and single working mother, embodied a dynamic complexity of interlocutor, muse, Sybil, lover, critic and amanuensis.
+Modern American poet Charles Olson had many correspondences over the years, but Frances Boldereff, a book designer and typographer, scholar, and single working mother, embodied a dynamic complexity of interlocutor, muse, Sybil, lover, critic and amanuensis.

 The correspondence taken as a whole presents a passionate relationship realized mostly in letters—letters that were to become essential to Olson’s working out of his poetics.
 Boldereff’s interventions, which provoked Olson to articulate a projectivist poetics, claims for Frances Boldereff an incalculable effect on twentieth-century poetry

 Copyright 2014, Sharon Thesen, Ralph Maud, Charles Olson, the University of Connecticut Libraries, Frances Boldereff, and Lucinda Wilner.